 - K. Zhao, R. Jurdak, J. Liu, D. Westcott, B. Kusy, H. Parry, P. Sommer, A. McKeown, ”Optimal Lévy-flight foraging in a finite landscape”, Journal of the Royal Society Interface 12, 20141158 January 2015.

-- Liu, K. Zhao, P. Sommer, S. Shang, B. Kusy, & R. Jurdak Bounded Quadrant System: Error-bounded Trajectory Compression on the Go,” To appear in proceedings of the 31st IEEE International Conference on Data Engineering (ICDE), Seoul, Korea, April, 2015.
+- Liu, K. Zhao, P. Sommer, S. Shang, B. Kusy, & R. Jurdak Bounded Quadrant System: Error-bounded Trajectory Compression on the Go,” In proceedings of the 31st IEEE International Conference on Data Engineering (ICDE), Seoul, Korea, April, 2015.

 - R. Jurdak, “Long-term tracking in Batmon: Lessons and Open Challenges,” Keynote Speech Abstract, in proceedings of the second Machine Learning for Sensory Data Analysis (MLSDA) Workshop, Gold Coast, Australia, December 2014.